 On arrival, your coach will be met by a member of staff and / or an experienced volunteer who will welcome your group and arrange payment.
 Payment is accepted by cash, cheque (made payable to Chawton House Library), and all major credit and debit cards.
 It is possible for the travel trade to be invoiced after the visit; however, this must be agreed in writing prior to the visit.

-Visitors can explore the gardens on a self-guided tour from Monday to Friday between 10am and 4pm.
-For a garden-only tour, simply call at the front door to pay the £3 admission (£1.50 for children) and collect your guide.
+Visitors can explore the gardens on a self-guided tour from Monday to Friday between 10am and 3pm.
+For a garden-only tour, simply call at the front door to pay the £3.50 admission (£2.00 for children 5-15 yrs) and collect your guide.

 Visitors with impaired mobility and wheelchair users can access the ground floor Library Reading Room (where the bulk of the collection is housed), the Great Hall, Dining Room, Old Kitchen, and Library Terrace Gardens.
 Wheelchair users will need assistance if visiting alone, so please let us know and we will make arrangements to support you during your visit.